navikt/react-intl-bundler/README.md

 Currently multiple languages is not supported.
 But this is a feature we might want in the future.
-Currently the standard build will assume norwegian locale, but this can be overriden using a command-line argument when building the bundle, to set your locale.
+Currently the standard build will assume norwegian locale, but this can be overriden using a command-line argument when building the bundle, to set your locale...

 ## Development